How to Keep Cool at Disney

 One of the best ways to beat the heat and stay fueled is to enjoy a sit-down lunch or dinner.
 I recommend choosing a restaurant that has air conditioning.

-You can choose a restaurant back at your resort-like I mentioned above.
-Or you can select one of the restaurants at the Disney park you visit.
+You can choose a restaurant at your resort, as I mentioned above, or you can select one of the restaurants at the Disney park you visit.

 It is best to reserve your table for lunch as soon as possible.
-These restaurants fill up quickly, especially on the year’s hottest days.
+These restaurants fill up quickly, especially on the hottest days of the year.

 Request Ice Water

 Yes, I know I told you to bring water bottles to the park.
 One of the best ways to fill those water bottles is by asking for ice water at any quick service station.
-Ask for cups of ice water, and the staff will hand them over.
-Then empty those cups into your water bottles and head out on your next adventure!
+You can also ask for ice and add the ice to your water bottle.

 How to beat the heat at Disney World

-I hope these tips for staying cool at Disney World help plan your Disney vacation.
+I hope these tips for staying cool at Disney World help you plan your Disney vacation.

 Looking for more Disney Travel tips or other Orlando theme park tips?
 Check out: